shed0n/Angular-RecipeBook/README.md

 # AngularProject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Purpose
+This project was created with the intention to get a deeper understanding of Angular.

+## What it is?
-Create an App with Shopping List and Recipe Book.
+An App with a Shopping List and a Recipe Book.
+This project is based on the course "Angular 6 - The Complete Guide" by Maximilian Schwarzmüller, available at Udemy.
-This will receive updates  while the app is in development.